-50% of brain disorders will have onset by age 14 and 75% by age 24.
-Surprisingly, behavior is actually the last thing to change in the course of these disorders (TED Talk, 2013).
+50% of brain disorders will have onset by age 14 and 75% by age 24 (NAMI).

 Neuropsychiatric disorders are the leading cause of disability in the U.S., followed by cardiovascular and circulatory diseases and neoplasms (NIMH, 2010).

 "Just over 20 percent, or 1 in 5 children, either currently, or at some point during their life, have had a seriously debilitating mental disorder," (NIMH, 2010).